Rbal26/Datacurve-take-home/API_EXAMPLES.md

 Copy-paste examples for testing the API.

 **Before running these:**
-1. Make sure the API is running with `uvicorn main:app --reload`
+1. Make sure the API is running with `uvicorn main:app` (or `uvicorn main:app --reload` for development)
 2. Set your API token in `.env` to `datacurve-takehome-token`

 **Authentication:** All endpoints (except `/health`) require the Authorization header: